 Creating a fun and rewarding career in the arts is not as easy as it sounds.
 Although I have seen many of my creative dreams fulfilled, I also deal with rejection letters, technical difficulties, and overdue bills.
 Like many "emerging artists," I still need a day job to make ends meet.

 I have a great passion for creating true and beautiful work, and hope that one day I will be able to devote all of my time and energy to my creative dreams.
 It is that passion that keeps me going, and helps me survive the daily grind.
 That same passion keeps me from being destroyed by rejection letters, no matter how rude.

 I do this because I am mad for it, and because I'd go mad without it.
 My dream is to one day support myself with pen and paintbrush to make the leap from my day job to my dream job.
-That's why I decided to create this new article series I hope to learn how to make that leap, and to help my fellow "starving artists" make the leap with me.
+Through this inspiring series I hope to learn how to make that leap, and to help my fellow "starving artists" make the leap with me.

 I wanted to begin the series with some reflections on my own experiences the struggles and successes, the dizzying highs and the sickening lows and the reasons I keep riding that roller-coaster, day after day.

 As a young girl, I found my first escape from reality between the covers of my favorite books.
 Later, I found the same escape through my own creations.
 Enchanted by my own fantastical worlds, I began to believe there is something magical and healing inherent in the act of creative expression.
 I seek to show you my scars, and to transform those wounds into something beautiful.